VuAnhTai/code-challenge/src/problem6/README.md

    - Edge caching for global deployment
    - Sharded database for higher throughput
    - Optimistic UI updates to reduce perceived latency

----

-This specification provides the blueprint for implementing a robust, secure, and scalable Live Scoreboard API module.
-The implementation team should follow these guidelines while adapting to specific infrastructure and technology constraints of the current system.